-Some HIV/AIDS entry restrictions exist for visitors to and foreign residents of Qatar.
+HIV/AIDS Restrictions: Some HIV/AIDS entry restrictions exist for visitors and foreign residents of Qatar.
 Medical exams are required for all long-term visitors and residents.
-If you have HIV/AIDS, you may be deported.
-Verify this information with the Embassy of Qatar before traveling.
+For more details, please obtain information from the Embassy of Qatar before traveling.

 Customs: Customs regulations are strict regarding alcohol, narcotics, pork products, weapons or weapons-related articles (hand cuffs, laser pointers, etc.), and pornographic/sexually-related materials.